-Maximizing Column Lifetime: 3 Tips to Reduce Physical Deterioration
+Maximizing LC Column Lifetime: 3 Tips to Reduce Physical Deterioration

 Keeping your chromatography up to snuff means getting down with sample prep and protecting your column!

 In my previous blog, Maximizing LC Column Lifetime: 3 Tips to Reduce Chemical Deterioration, I discussed the chemical factors that can reduce column lifetime and performance.
 With proper usage, many chemical-related column lifetime issues can be significantly reduced or eliminated.

 In fact, it’s the physical deterioration of a chromatography column that quickly shortens its lifetime.
 The physical limitations of column lifetime often are in direct proportion to the sample that is being injected, quality of the sample preparation, and the overall care and maintenance of the LC system.
 In many cases, once the particulate or contaminant accumulates on the top of the column – the damage is irreversible.

 The following three tips will help reduce physical contaminants from impacting your column’s longevity.

 Ensuring that your chromatographic system is in proper working order is the first step to maximize column lifetime.
 Routine maintenance should include replacement of the rotor seals, replacing the needle, cleaning the solvent paths, and performing a pressure test.
 (Need a service plan?)